vaquerizaslab/fanc/kaic-doc/getting_started.rst

 Output
 ======

-The output is structured into several subfolders, containing the output files of each individual kaic subcommand.
+The output is structured into several subfolders, containing the output files of each individual ``kaic`` subcommand.

 **sam**

 This folder will contain the results of the iterative mapping in compressed BAM format.

-**reads** and **reads/filtered**

-Aligned reads will be loaded into the ``kaic``-internal Reads format.
-It is a SAM-equivalent format that enables filtering of Reads based on several criteria, such as mapping quality and uniqueness.
-Filtered Reads are kept in the reads/filtered folder.
-In the example, only uniquely mapping reads were left after the iterative mapping, and hence reads were only filtered for mapping quality > 30.

 **pairs** and **pairs/filtered**